 Restricted to pre-doctoral candidates in the history of art and related disciplines (such as archaeology, architecture, or classics).
 Nominees must be U.S. citizens or individuals matriculated at an American university.
-Dissertation research must focus on European art from antiquity to the early 19th century.
+Dissertation research must focus on European art from antiquity to the early 19th century and applicants must be ABD by the time their fellowship begins.
 Candidates must be nominated by their academic department.

 Please note: Each university is limited to two (2) nominees per academic department.
 The nominees must be applying for different research centers.

 Applications must be submitted through the grantmaking portal on or before November 30 at 5:00pm EST.

 In addition to these six Institutional Fellowships, the Kress Foundation supports art history fellowships at other institutions.
 For a complete list, see Fellowship Partners.

 Ph.D. candidates who have been nominated by their departments should register for portal access at https://kressfoundation.fluxx.io.